Trente Jones

-Early life and high school
+Early life

 Jones attended Grayson High School in Grayson, Georgia.
 He was rated as a four-star recruit and the number 11 offensive tackle nationally.
 Jones held offers from schools such as Auburn, Arkansas, Florida State, Michigan, Nebraska, Texas A&M, and Tennessee.
 Jones committed to play college football for the Michigan Wolverines.

 College career

 Jones enrolled at the University of Michigan in 2019.
 In his first four seasons, 2019 to 2022, he appeared in 26 games with eight starts.
 Jones made his first career start in the 2022 season opener against Colorado State.

-In week 13 of the 2023 season, after starter Zak Zinter suffered a season ending injury in a game against rival Ohio State, Jones took over as the team's starting right tackle.
+In week 13 of the 2023 season, after starter Zak Zinter suffered a season-ending injury in a game against rival Ohio State, Jones took over as the team's starting right tackle.
 Jones started in the Big Ten Championship, the Rose Bowl and the national championship for the Wolverines.
 Jones appeared in all 15 games in 2023, with five starts, as he helped the Wolverines win the national championship.